Blues Brothers 2000: Plot

-The newly-reformed band uses their old agent to book them a show.
-On the way to the show, they are followed by Cabel and the Illinois state police, who are now looking for Elwood for stealing Cabel’s wallet earlier, and believing that he has kidnapped Buster.
+The newly reformed band uses their old agent to book them a show.
+On the way to it, they are followed by Cabel and the Illinois state police, who are now looking for Elwood for stealing Cabel's wallet earlier, and believing that he has kidnapped Buster.
 While avoiding the police, Elwood interrupts a militia group meeting, unintentionally destroying their boat full of explosives they planned to use.

 The band arrives at the show to find they have been mistakenly booked as a Bluegrass band, but perform anyway.
 Afterwards, they evade capture by the police, but they catch up with them at a tent revival where Reverend Cleophus James is preaching.
 Before Cabel can arrest them, he has an epiphany brought on by Reverend Cleophus that he should join the band instead of being a police officer.
 The band evades capture once more, now with Cabel joining them, who the police believe is brainwashed.

 The band continues on to their next booking, an audition for a Battle of the Bands put on by Queen Mousette who Mack informs is allegedly a 130-year-old voodoo witch.
-Queen Mousette requests the band play something Caribbean; when Elwood explains they don’t play Caribbean music, she casts a spell on them to play anyway.
-Mousette accepts the band into the battle; however Elwood, Mack, and Cabel are turned into statues.
+Queen Mousette requests the band play something Caribbean; when Elwood explains they don't play Caribbean music, she casts a spell on them to play anyway.
+She accepts the band into the battle, however, Elwood, Mack, and Cabel are turned into statues.

 At the show, Queen Mousette undoes the spell to allow the Blues Brothers to play against the Louisiana Gator Boys, a supergroup of blues musicians who win the battle.
-After the battle, the show is interrupted by the arrival of the Russian mafia and the militia group from earlier; they are turned into rats by Queen Mousette.
-The Illinois state police arrive, but stand down after Cabel informs them that he is all right.
-Elwood suggests that the two bands jam together on stage, and uses the performance as cover when Mother Mary Stigmata arrives to say goodbye to Cabel and Mack and escape with Buster, with the police giving chase.
+After the battle, the show is interrupted by the arrival of the Russian mafia and militia group from earlier; they are turned into rats by Queen Mousette.
+The Illinois state police arrive, but stand down after Cabel informs them that he is okay.
+Elwood suggests that the two bands jam together on stage.
+When Mother Mary Stigmata arrives, Elwood uses the performance as cover to say goodbye to Cabel and Mack and escape with Buster, with the police giving chase.